fleitao/the-8x8-collection/README.md

 <img src="https://user-images.githubusercontent.com/1263224/133075728-91069113-a78f-4373-8ff8-72083dbd7f64.png" align="center" width=20% height=20%>

 # The 8x8 Collection
-My basic collection of scripts, examples and app samples built on top of [8x8 CPaaS](https://developer.8x8.com/) \*.
+My collection of basic scripts and app samples built on top of [8x8 CPaaS](https://developer.8x8.com/) \*.

 </div>

 ## Content

 In this repository, I'm collecting some of the scripts, apps and code samples I've built to demonstrate the capabilities of [8x8 CPaaS](https://developer.8x8.com/).
 There's much more on my hard drive, but these simple examples should help you understand the structure of the SDKs/APIs and build more complex applications.

+* sms-simple-2-way:
+* whatsapp-airline-simple-2-way
+* automation-ping-pong
+* automation-sms-menu
+* jaas-virtual-events

 ## SDKs and APIs Covered